Dr Chris Loxley, Dr Stuart Shields & Dr Stephanie Johnson

 Opening Hours:From AUGUST OUR EARLY APPOINTMENTS WILL BE ON A TUESDAY!
-These appointments from 7.30 am on Tuesday, Wednesday and Thursday mornings.
-These help patients who work and other commitments and need to visit the surgery outside our usual hours.
+These appointments from 7.30 am help patients who work and other commitments and need to visit the surgery outside our usual hours.
 Early appointments will be staffed with a GP, a Nurse Practitioner annd a Health Care Assistant or Nurse on duty.

 Unused prescription medicines cost NHS England approximately £300million each year.
 This money could be used for front line services to benefit everyone.
 Only order the medicines you need!- Let us know if you stop taking any medicines;- Check what medicines you have before re-ordering;- Don't tick all the boxes for repeat prescriptions;- If you go to hospital, take your medicines with you;- Don't share your medicines with others.